hypothesis/frontend-toolkit/docs/js-guide.md

 _The native features typically enable better tooling._

-Projects may use any ES language features which meet the following criteria:
+Projects may use any ES language features which meet all of the following criteria:

 1. Supported by the tooling we use (Babel, ESLint)
 2. Supported natively in the stable release of at least two major browsers.